-This sour citrus is brimming with good-for-you vitamins, minerals, and antioxidants, but there’s also a darker side to the otherwise innocent ruby globe.
+This sour citrus is brimming with vitamins, minerals, and antioxidants, but there’s also a darker side to the otherwise innocent ruby globe.
 Let’s start with some helpful information on grapefruit’s more unfortunate characteristics.

-Grapefruits and Drug reactions:
+Grapefruits and Drug Reactions:

 Grapefruits and Cancer: